An ABC of the Most Beautiful Gardens in Sydney

-We finally made a visit to these gardens in the Blue Mountains earlier this year.
+We finally visited these gardens in the Blue Mountains earlier this year.
 It had been on our to-do list for a long time, but the news that it survived the 2020 summer bushfires moved it to the top once the area reopened.

-A lovely cafe, The Potager, has a great balcony overlooking the garden.
-There is also a takeaway area, the Ugly Mug Kiosk if you prefer to picnic.
+A lovely cafe, The Potager, has a huge balcony overlooking the garden.
+There is also a takeaway area, the Ugly Mug Kiosk, if you prefer to picnic.

 Free tours run most days at 11:30am, and you can also do specialised tours for $13.50, but these need to be booked in advance.

 Wheel-friendly: yes, some paths are accessible; however, the garden is on a steep hill.
 The café and top-level is worth visiting and fully accessible.